JGSquared/374Project/README.md

 	already existing interfaces or the new IDesignParser interface.
 In total, we created one new implementation of IDesignParser, one new implementation of IGraphDesign, one new ClassVisitor, one new MethodVisitor, and two new implementations of AbstractGraphCode.

+M4: Our overall design did not undergo many changes during this milestone.
+AbstractGraphCode became an interface, and all of its default
+	helper methods were moved to a new class, Helpers, and each of the methods was made static.
+A new interface, IPatternDetector, was created, and a single implementation, SingletonPatternDetector, takes our parsedCode HashMap to determine if the given class uses the Singleton pattern.

 ### CONTRIBUTORS ###